Oroville Dam operators say they’re ready for next key hurdle: Wednesday night’s storm

 “This is an aggressive, proactive attack to address the erosion concern,” he said.
 “There’s a lot of people, a lot of equipment, a lot of materials moving around, from the ground and from the air.”

-Tuesday evening, federal emergency officials approved Gov. Jerry Brown’s request to provide financial assistance to help California deal with repairs at Oroville Dam, as well as winter-storm damage elsewhere in the state.
+Tuesday evening, federal emergency officials approved Gov. Jerry Brown’s request to provide financial assistance to help California respond to the emergency at Oroville Dam, as well as winter-storm damage elsewhere in the state.
 Repairs at the dam are expected to run in the hundreds of millions.

 With the snowpack 45 percent above normal in the northern Sierra, and a heavy spring runoff coming, Croyle said he’s certain the emergency spillway could handle overflows from the lake if it has to.